Plajer/Backy/README.md

 At this final stage Backy removes all contents of `backups` folder and removes backup zip file.
 Everything is cleared like before the work!

+### Stage 5 - Discord webhook notification
+This stage will just use Discord webhook url to push a notification about successful backup, nothing else.
+Set webhook url in `config.json`

 ## The Setup
 Backy main configuration is in `config.json` folder generated on first run.
 There is also `logs.txt` file generated for logging runtime of Backy's work.